This program is based in San Angelo.

 Final Acceptance into the Surgical Technologist Program will require that prior to the first class day the student will have completed the following:

 - A physical examination form (completed after June 1 of the year of admission)

 - Applicant must provide proof of immunizations required by the Texas Health Department, Rule 97.64.
 Additional immunizations may be required by some clinical facilities.

-Students enrolled in the Respiratory Care Program are required to purchase health insurance prior to the beginning of clinical experiences and to maintain such insurance for the duration of their enrollment.
+Students enrolled in the Surgical Technology program are required to purchase health insurance prior to the beginning of their clinical experiences and to maintain the insurance for the duration of their enrollment.

 6 West Dry Creek Circle, Suite #100